 In New York, Georgia’s boyfriend and gallery owner convinced her to sell her artwork at his studio.
 In 1923, she had her first major art exhibition.
 More than 500 people came to see her work on the first day.
 Her first exhibit featured 100 watercolors, charcoals, drawings, and oil paintings.
 The people of the art world were impressed.
 Finally Georgia O’Keeffe had become well respected as a woman artist and not just an art teacher.

 In 1924, Georgia began painting her most famous paintings of large, colorful flowers.
-She sold these paintings for very high prices, and people were willing to pay for her amazing talent to bring the flowers alive on the canvas.
+She sold these paintings for very high prices, and people were willing to pay for her amazing talent to bring the flowers to life on the canvas.
 Georgia spent the remainder of her life traveling the west and back to New York.
 She created many beautiful paintings of the western environment and New York City.

 |Note: Very few of O’ Keeffe’s works or images of her works are in the public domain, making it difficult to post examples